sheldonucr/physics_based_em_assessment_analysis/README.md

     NOTE: random.m describes the general case.
 It gets the same results as model 1, model 2 and model 3 provided the same current and temperature waveforms.

+### III Matlab codes for TCAD'16 [3]

+    1. gfunction.m

+        Computing the basis function (eq(16)).

+    2. stress3terminals.m

+        Computing the stress evolution for the 3-terminal interconnect tree.

+    3. stressone3terminals.m

+        Computing the stress evolution along the segment 1 of the 3-terminal interconnect tree (eq17).

+    4. stresstwo3terminals.m

+        Computing the stress evolution along the segment 2 of the 3-terminal interconnect tree (eq18).

+    5. stress4terminals.m

+        Computing the stress evolution for the 4-terminal interconnect tree.

+    6. stressone4terminals.m

+        Computing the stress evolution along the segment 1 of the 4-terminal interconnect tree (eq23).

+    7. stresstwo4terminals.m
+        Computing the stress evolution along the segment 2 of the 4-terminal interconnect tree (eq24).

+    8. stressthree4terminals.m
+        Computing the stress evolution along the segment 3 of the 4-terminal interconnect tree (eq25).

+    9. stress5terminals.m

+        Computing the stress evolution for the 5-terminal interconnect tree.

+    10. stressone5terminals.m

+        Computing the stress evolution along the segment 1 of the 5-terminal interconnect tree (eq26).

+    11. stresstwo5terminals.m
+        Computing the stress evolution along the segment 2 of the 5-terminal interconnect tree (eq27).

+    12. stressthree5terminals.m
+        Computing the stress evolution along the segment 3 of the 5-terminal interconnect tree (eq28).

+    14. stressfour4terminals.m
+        Computing the stress evolution along the segment 4 of the 5-terminal interconnect tree (eq29).

 ### III related_papers: contain the relevant papers published